ubc-library-rc/intro-mapbox/content/clustering-data.md

 <!-- https://github.com/ubc-library-rc/intro-mapbox/blob/5b582ed327ce2fb6a4a04db4e26ddb6baa819271/content/cluster-map.html -->

 Return to `boilerplate.html` in your code editor.
 We will be working entirely within the `< script>` block, copying code from this workshop site and pasting it as directed.
 The //comments included in the boilerplate code will guide you.
-Note that the code being added now is additional to the basemap and therefore will be added *after*, not inside, the map object.
-You can style your basemap parameters however you like.
+Note that the code being added now is additional to the boilerplate reference map and therefore will be added *after*, not inside, the map object.
+You can style your reference map parameters however you like.

 <br>
 *1*{: .circle .circle-purple} Below Navigation Controls add